Updated: Aug 25

 Never let a situation define your future.
-The future is on God's earth and in your hands.
+The future is in God's, earth and in your hands.

 It is the feeling of stepping on hearing the grinding of your bones.
 It is penetrating medicine and feeling like you lose your sanity.
 It is taking a breath, and finding yourself starving between your thoughts; By understanding that the Air is constricted …, And again you understand that the tread of a broken snarl is more bearable than the shipwreck of a heart.